 More about Japanese acceptance: How Friendly is Japan for LGBT+ Travellers?

 Taiwanese people believe things happen for a reason.
 So if a man falls in love with a man, it must serve a purpose.
 This can be led back to the main religions in Taiwan: Buddism and Taoism.
-In none of these religions are arguable issues about LGBT+ people, nor do they discuss sexual behavior and tendency.
+In none of these religions are arguable issues about LGBT+ people, nor do they discuss issues regarding intimacy.
 This isn’t the case in Western culture, where religion is often at the roots of homophobia.
-In Taiwan too, homosexuality is a taboo, but it was never criminalized or ‘wrong’ per se.
+In Taiwan too, being gay is a taboo, but it was never criminalized or ‘wrong’ per se.

 Lesbian Taiwan: our experience

 We can seriously not say enough great things about Taiwan.
 After traveling through all of Asia for a year, we arrived in Taiwan and it was a brand new Asia.